telerik/winforms-docs/diagram/diagram-custom-shapes.md

 This tutorial will guide you through the task of creating a custom shape.

-##
+## Creating custom shapes programmatically

-In order to create a custom shape control, you need to define a custom shape deriving from the __ElementShape__
+In order to create a custom shape, you need to define a custom shape class deriving from the __ElementShape__
         class.
 Overriding its __CreatePath__ method you can define the desired shape.
 Afterwards, you need to apply your shape implementation to the RadDiagramShape.__ElementShape__
           property: